 Are you searching for website translation services?
 Well, you’re in luck!
-In this guide, we’re rounding up ten of the best website translation services that you can use to make your website multilingual.
-Not just that, we’ll also show you what a typical website translation project looks like.
+In this guide, we’re taking a look at the benefits of translating a website, website translation process, the top professional website translation services to work with, and how you can manage your website translation project in one place.

-Translating a website — key benefits
+Translating a Website — Key Benefits

 Whatever your reason for embarking on a website translation project, it’s important to find the right website translation solution for your business to make the process as seamless as possible.

-- The website integration phase: using the localized content you just produced and creating a multilingual website that provides it to your users in their native language.
+~Included here is using the localized content you just produced and creating a multilingual website that provides it to your users in their native language.

 When it comes to having your website content translated, you have two translation paths to choose from: